TreeStore

 vlmeta

-Access variable-length metadata for the TreeStore.
+Access variable-length metadata for the TreeStore or current subtree.

 Notes

 The metadata is stored as vlmeta of an internal SChunk, ensuring robust serialization and persistence.
-This mirrors SChunk.vlmeta behavior, with additional guarantees: - Bulk get via [:] always returns a dict with string keys and decoded values. - Read-only protection is enforced at the TreeStore level.
+This mirrors SChunk.vlmeta behavior, with additional guarantees: - Bulk get via [:] always returns a dict with string keys and decoded values. - Read-only protection is enforced at the TreeStore level. - Each subtree has its own independent vlmeta storage.

 Public Members